Nackloose/Perturbarium/inkspill/README.md

 # Inkspill

-> A loose collection of drafts, notes, fragments, and half-formed thoughts — the messy beginnings before ideas become Axia.
+> A loose collection of drafts, notes, fragments, and half-formed thoughts — the messy beginnings before ideas become Axia, and the primordial soup from which new paradigms may emerge.

 ---

 ## What is Inkspill?

 **Inkspill** is the scratchpad, the journal, the floor scattered with pages.
 It's where ideas arrive in raw form — unpolished, unfiltered, and in-progress.
+It is the breeding ground for the next wave of concepts that may one day alter the axioms themselves.

 This is not a place for polish or permanence.
 It's where:
 - Fragments are dropped before they're connected
 - Drafts are written without fear of being right
 - Thoughts are captured before they're lost
 - Notes, experiments, and sketches live freely
+- Paradigm-shifting seeds are sown, waiting to be cultivated

-Some of these spills will evolve into structured truths.
+Some of these spills will evolve into structured truths or even new paradigms.
 Some won't.
 That's the point.

+> *"Some notes are just future footnotes to a story you haven't written yet.
+Some are the first lines of a new chapter in the field."*

 ---